Method Definition

 end

-keyword is supported, but in most cases it's redundant (methods would return the last value by default).
+return keyword is supported, but in most cases it's redundant (methods would return the last value by default).

 def my_array